rrumale/machine-learning-live-labs/oml-services/oml-notebook-and-automl-ui/oml-notebook-and-automl-ui.md

 * In the Development section, click on Oracle Machine Learning Notebooks.
 ![ADB-service-console](images/prerequisites-screenshot-24.jpg)

-* Connect to OML services in Autonomous Database
+* Connect to OML Machine Learning Notebooks in Autonomous Database

-  Access the OML Services link and connect with the credentials that we created earlier.
+  Access the OML Machine Learning Notebooks link and connect with the credentials that we created earlier.
 In our case the credentials are:

    - Username: **OMLUSER**
    - Password: **Welcome12345**